Codes and Frequencies

 OCC1990 was created using a series of technical papers published by the Census Bureau shortly after each census was administered.
 These papers provide detailed analyses of how the occupational coding scheme for each census year differed from the scheme used during the previous census year.
 These occupational "crosswalks" are based on samples of cases that are "double coded" into the occupational schemes of the current and previous census year.
 The original Census Bureau crosswalks are available via links in "Occupation and Industry Variables" of the IPUMS-USA documentation.

 Using the information from the occupational crosswalks, we traced the proportion of each occupation as it broke out into more specific occupations or as it was combined with others into a more general occupation.
 To take one example from the technical paper produced after the 2000 census: of persons coded as "Gaming managers" in 2000 (2000 code 33), the Census Bureau determined that 35% would have been coded as "Managers, service organizations" in 1990 (1990 code 21), while 65% would have been coded as "Managers, food serving and lodging establishments" (1990 code 17).
 Thus, OCC1990 assigns a code of 17 to the cases in the 2000 IPUMS sample having an original 2000 OCC value of 33.
 We generated the same information for every occupational code in every census year from 1960-2000.
+Information on how we incorporate changes introduced with the 2010 Census occupation coding scheme is available here.

 Researchers at the Bureau of Labor Statistics (BLS) then used the resulting tables to create aggregated occupational categories that were more useful for long-term analyses.
 We have performed a variety of tests to ensure that the new categories are as robust as possible over the long-term.
 More specifics on their methods and a detailed comparison of OCC1950 and OCC1990 can be found in the BLS Working Paper on the topic.